xuwang/aws-terraform/README.md

 ```

 ## Technical notes
-* AWS resources are defined in Terraform resource folders.
+* AWS resources are defined in resources and modules directories.
 The build process will copy all resource files from _resources_ to a _build_ directory.
 The terraform actions are performed under _build_, which is ignored in .gitignore,
 keepting the original Terraform files in the repo intact.